khalid-bouchajra/CyberSec_Projects/Wazuh_Setup/Wazuh_Setup_Tutorial.md

 - **RAM:** 8 GB or more
 - **Virtualization:** Must be enabled in your BIOS or UEFI settings

 Virtualization allows your computer to run virtual machines efficiently.
-Most modern systems support it — it just needs to be turned on.
+Most modern systems support it — it just needs to be turned on if not already on.

----

-### How to Check Your RAM
+### How to Check Your RAM?
 1. Press **Windows + R**, type `msinfo32`, and press **Enter**.
 2. Look for **Installed Physical Memory (RAM)** to see your total memory.

----

-### How to Check Virtualization
+### How to Check Virtualization?
 1. Press **Ctrl + Shift + Esc** to open **Task Manager**.
 2. Go to the **Performance** tab and select **CPU**.
 3. Look at the bottom-right corner — it should say **Virtualization: Enabled**.